Tercendre/AI_Reinforcement/README.md

 # AI\_Reinforcement

 This project allowed me to get started with reinforcement learning through several environments: Gridworld, Crawler, and Pacman.

-The files in which the main functions are implemented are listed below:
+Note i did not create this project from scratch and it is taken from our ML/IA course, my contribution reside in the files bellow :

 * "valueIterationAgents.py": A value iteration agent for solving known MDPs.
 * "qlearningAgents.py": Q-learning agents for Gridworld, Crawler, and Pacman.
 * "mdp.py": Defines methods on general MDPs.
-* "learningAgents.py": Defines the base classes ValueEstimationAgent and QLearningAgent, which your agents will extend.
+* "learningAgents.py": Defines the base classes ValueEstimationAgent and QLearningAgent, which your agents will extend. you can also see :
-* "util.py": Utilities, including util.Counter, which is particularly useful for Q-learners.
 * "gridworld.py": The Gridworld implementation.
 * "featureExtractors.py": Classes for extracting features on (state, action) pairs.
 Used for the approximate Q-learning agent (in qlearningAgents.py).